emorydeer2/emorydeer2/README.md

 This mostly serves as a way for me to learn, understand, & apply various skillsets for the future.
 I hope to be a Robotic Engineer, designing & building machines to further automate manufactory...

-_I shall create for humans what cars were for horses, hopefully ethically!_
+*I shall create for humans what cars were for horses, hopefully ethically!*

 ### My skills, loosely ranked, in beautiful bullet-point.
 -	Programming
-- - Java, JavaScript
+	-	Java, JavaScript
+	-	Google Sheets formula & formatting
 -	Graphic design
 -	3D Modeling
-- - Onshape, Blockbench, & Roblox Studio
+	-	Onshape, Blockbench, & Roblox Studio
 -	Pixel Art
-- Google Sheets formula & formatting

-### Learning:
+### Learning, sorted by priority:

 - Python, C++, Lua & JavaScript
 - Git, by reading the official textbook (the relevant parts, atleast)